 The Teaching Musician is a postgraduate programme, developed to support and recognise the skills of musicians working in music education.
 It is designed as a professional development programme for musicians working in the UK and beyond in any educational setting: from instrumental and vocal teachers to community music practitioners.

-Please contact [email protected] with any enquiries about the programme.
+Please contact [email protected] with any enquiries about the programme or to express interest.

 Who is the programme for?